Truth – Daddy's Home

 “No!
-I want it the right way,” my then six-year-old daughter, Michelle, screamed.
+I want it the right way,” my then-six-year-old daughter Michelle screamed.
 “How do babies get inside a mommy’s tummy?
 And don’t tell me anymore God stories.”

-For the next several hours I stewed, sweated, and researched how to impart the facts of life to a child who was still a baby herself.
+And for the next several hours I stewed, sweated, and researched how to impart the facts of life to a child who was still a baby herself.

 “Give it to her simply,” a nursing friend instructed.
 “She’ll guide you with how much information she can absorb.”

-That night, as I laid her down in her Barbie Doll sheets, I began, “Well, mommy has the egg and daddy has the seed…” Carefully I traversed the story of she came into this world just short of the implementation.
+That night, as I laid her down in her Barbie Doll sheets, I began, “Well, mommy has the egg and daddy has the seed…” Carefully I traversed the story of how she came into this world just short of the implementation.
 All was going swimmingly (no pun intended) until she asked, “Mommy, so how does that seed get inside?
 Do you eat it?”

 “Dad, I’m so sorry.
 You’re eyes are tired.
-Too much damage has been done and you’ll never see clearly again.”
+Too much damage has been done, and you’ll never see clearly again.”

-“Never?” he asked tears misting in his once crystal blue eyes.
+“Never?” he asked, tears misting in his once crystal blue eyes.

 Holding back the emotion that was about to explode in my heart, I answered him honestly, “No dad.
 Never.”